coil-kt/coil/coil-gif/README.md

         }
     }
 }
-Coil.setDefaultImageLoader(imageLoader)
 ```

+!!!
+Note
+    Prefer using `ImageDecoderDecoder` on Android P and above, as it's backed by Android P's new [ImageDecoder](https://developer.android.com/reference/android/graphics/ImageDecoder) API.
+This provides native support for GIFs **and Animated WebPs**.

 And that's it!
-The ImageLoader will automatically detect any GIFs using their file headers and decode them correctly.
+The `ImageLoader` will automatically detect any GIFs using their file headers and decode them correctly.